nanoframework/System.Runtime.Serialization/README.md

 The only requirement is to decorate a class or it's fields with the `[Serializable]` attribute.
 Other attributes are available to provide hints to the serialization engine so the serialization data it's reduced as much as possible.
 More on this on the next section.

+> **Warning** the implementation of binary serialization for .NET **nanoFramework** is **NOT** compatible with the one of .NET Framework or .NET Core, menaning that it's not possible to use this to exchange data between the two frameworks.

 ### Serializing a class

 Follows a `Person` class that will be used in the following examples.